 - Locate the clog or clump of hair with a flashlight.

 - If the clog is within reach, simply pull it out from the drain using your hands and dispose.

 - For harder to reach clogs, try using tweezers or the end of a clothing hanger to hook onto the hair.

-- Repeat until shower drain fully drains the water from the faucet.
+- Repeat until the shower drain is clear.

 An auger is another simple solution for trickier clogs.
 Whether you have one at home or borrow one from a friend, this trick may be the most successful at clearing your stubborn shower drain.

 - Push the snake down the drain until you reach the hair clog.

 - Turn the handle to pull the snake and clog up.

 - Test the drain by running water to make sure the drain is cleared.